Sweden Targets Russia’s Baltic Shadow Fleet

 This is not just a customs stop.
 It is a coercive move against the maritime infrastructure that keeps Russian oil moving despite sanctions.
 The so-called shadow fleet depends on aging ships, opaque ownership, irregular registration and weak insurance to keep cargoes moving without the scrutiny attached to normal tankers, AP reported.
 By detaining a sanctioned vessel in the Baltic, Sweden is trying to turn a legal vulnerability into an operational cost: more inspections, more delays, more exposure for crews and insurers.

 That matters because the Baltic is one of the easiest places for European states to apply pressure without direct military escalation.
 Sweden has already said it will tighten insurance checks on foreign ships after concerns about Russian vessels carrying oil, gas or stolen Ukrainian grain, AP reported.
 The current case suggests Stockholm is moving from monitoring to active disruption.
-For readers following the broader pattern, see
+For readers following the broader pattern, see Conflict and

 Global Politics.